opendocsg/opendoc-supreme-court-judgements/2019_SGHC_84/report.md

 … Now experts can be wrong; they can be muddle-headed; and, unfortunately, on occasions they can give their opinions negligently. _Anyone who agrees to accept the opinion of an expert accepts the risk of these sorts of misfortunes happening._ … \[emphasis added\]

 31     The principles enunciated above are particularly pertinent in this case, where parties were embroiled in litigation but decided to submit to expert determination as part of the Settlement Agreement.
-The defendants have themselves stated that their motivation for entering into the Settlement Agreement was to avoid protracted litigation.[\[note: 46\]](#Ftn_46) The parties did not dispute that only a manifest error and not a mere error would suffice to set aside the EY Report.
+The defendants have themselves stated that their motivation for entering into the Settlement Agreement was to avoid protracted litigation.[^46] The parties did not dispute that only a manifest error and not a mere error would suffice to set aside the EY Report.

 32     There is some debate over the approach the court should adopt with respect to manifest errors.
 In _Geowin Construction Pte Ltd (in liquidation) v Management Corporation Strata Title Plan No 1256_ (“_Geowin_”) at \[16\], Rajah J preferred a narrow approach, and explained that the term “manifest error” is “no more than a convenient shorthand reference to a patent error _on the ‘face’ of the award or decision_” \[emphasis added\].
 This approach was similarly adopted in _Quek Kwee Kee Victoria (in her personal capacity and as executor of the estate of Quek Kiat Song, deceased) and another v Quek Khuay Chuah_ at \[33\].
 The rationale for the narrow approach was stated succinctly by Rajah J in _Geowin_ at \[19\]: